Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 -

-Initiation: User arrives at their device with the extension locked.
+Initiation: The user arrives at their device with the extension locked.

 -